-Step 1 (Concept): Baltoi
+Step 1 (Concept): Baltoi the dwarven rogue wants to construct a trap to prevent incursions into her underground lair.
+She has in mind a huge boulder that rolls down the entry corridor, crushing the intruders.
 Step 2 (Trigger, Reset, and Bypass): Baltoi has had bad luck with flying intruders, so she wants a proximity trigger-a very sensitive apparatus that starts the rock rolling upon the slightest disturbance in the air.

-A manual reset sounds just fine to her, even though it'll take all her guards to roll the boulder back int o position.
+A manual reset sounds just fine to her, even though it'll take all her guards to roll the boulder back into position.
 For a bypass, Baltoi opts for a well-hidden switch (Search DC 30 to locate).
 The proximity trigger adds +1,000 gp to the base cost and the bypass switch adds another +400 gp.
 The manual reset doesn't change the cost.
 None of these components change the CR.
-Base cost modifier so far +1,400 gp.
-CR modifier so far +0.
+Base cost modifier so far: +1,400 gp.
+CR modifier so far: +0.

 Step 3 (Numbers): Trying to save some money, Baltoi doesn't spend too much effort hiding the big hole in the ceiling through which the boulder drops.
-She reduces the Search DC to 16, thus saving 400 gp from the base cost.
+She reduces the Search DC to 16, thus shaving 400 gp from the base cost.
 But as a point of pride in dwarven stonecraft, she leaves the Disable Device DC at 20.
 Base cost modifier so far: +1,000 gp.
 CR modifier so far: +0.

 The rolling boulder is a melee attack, and Baltoi wants to make sure it connects.
 Therefore, she decides to increase its attack bonus to +15, which adds +1,000 gp to the base cost and increases the CR by +1.
-Base cost modifier so far. +2,000 gp.
-CR modifier so far. +1.
+Base cost modifier so far: +2,000 gp.
+CR modifier so far: +1.

 Baltoi picks a boulder big enough to do 6d6 points of damage.
 Its average damage is 21 points (+3 CR for high average damage), and it's wide enough to hit two intruders standing abreast (+1 CR for multiple targets).
-Base cost modifier so far +2,000 gp.
-CR modifier so far +5.
+Base cost modifier so far: +2,000 gp.
+CR modifier so far: +5.

 Step 4 (Cost): The base cost is 1,000 gp.
-Adding the base cost modifier of +2,000 gp gives Baltoi a modified base cost of 3,000 gp.
-Multiplying that by the final CR value (5) gives the market price of the trap: 15,000 gp.
+Adding the base cost modifier of +2,000 gp